csci338/fall2025/pages/_assignments/lab05.md

    npm init -y
    ```

-   The `npm init` command should have created two new files within `node-demo`: `package.json`.
+   The `npm init` command should have created a new file within `node-demo` called `package.json`.
 Verify this.

 ### 9. Install the React and Vite Dependencies
 1. Install the `react`, `react-dom`, and `vite` packages through the node package manager as shown below:<br><br>